 Cemetery Plot $250 – $3,500+ Not included in funeral home costs

-Cemetery Fees $300 – $3,500+ Opening/Closing grave
+Cemetery Fees $300 – $3,500+ Opening/Closing a grave

 Rabbi $500 – $700 Officiating the funeral

-Additional Costs Varies Death announcements, transport, personalization
+Additional Costs Varies Death announcements, transport, and personalization

 Average Cost of Casket